The Best Things to Do Alone in Rhode Island

 Now, for a quick history of Newport.
 The city became a summer resort during the Gilded Age.
 The New York elite would design elaborate summer houses in Newport with sweeping views of the Atlantic Ocean.

-There are 11 properties managed by Newport Preservation Society that you can tour.
-However, I recommend you only tour The Breakers mansion
+Flash forward to today; Newport is home to many preserved mansions that reflect the wealth of the Gilded Age.
+There are 11 properties managed by the Newport Preservation Society that you can tour.
+However, I recommend you only tour The Breakers mansion.
+It is an unforgettable thing to do alone in Rhode Island.

 Noah’s take: You might want to tour more mansions.
 However, your wallet may not agree.
 To tour The Breakers, it costs $29.
 Since this is a quick trip, you really only have time to tour one mansion anyway.